kubevirt/containerized-data-importer/doc/waitforfirstconsumer-storage-handling.md

 # Local Storage Placement for VM Disks

-This document describes a special handling of PVCs which have StoragaClass with `volumeBindingMode` set to `WaitForFirstConsumer`.
+This document describes a special handling of PVCs which have StorageClass with `volumeBindingMode` set to `WaitForFirstConsumer`.

 ## Introduction